Evidence Aggregation for Treatment Choice: Minimax regret treatment rule

 \subsection{Setting}

 Suppose we have access to the publicized results of $K$ studies indexed by $k=1, \dots, K$.
 Each of the studies estimates the causal effect of a particular binary policy or treatment.
 We allow the details of the policy (implementation protocol, dosage, program contents, etc.) to differ across the studies.
-For $k = 1, \cdots, K$, let $\hat{\tau}_k$ denote the estimate of the policy effect reported in study $k$ and $\sigma_k$ denote the standard error of $\hat{\tau}_k$.
+For $k = 1, \cdots, K$, let $\hat{\tau}_k$ denote the estimate of the policy effect reported in study $k$ and $\sigma_k > 0$ denote the standard error of $\hat{\tau}_k$.
 For simplicity, we assume $\sigma_k$ is known, although, in practice, we can only construct a consistent estimator for $\sigma_k$.
 We solve for the finite sample minimax regret rule with known $(\sigma_k : k=1,\dots,K)$, recommending that in practice the rule is implemented with the true standard errors replaced by their consistent estimates.\footnote{Solving the decision problem with Gaussian signals with known variances and obtaining a feasible decision rule by plugging in consistent estimators for the variances are similar to the construction of an asymptotically optimal decision rule within the framework of Gaussian limit experiments.
-See \citet{HiranoPorter2020} for a recent review.}
+See \citet{HiranoPorter2020} for a recent review. \ref{subsec:unknown} considers the case of unknown $\sigma_k$ and studies how plugging in an estimator $\hat{\sigma}_k$ affects the welfare performance of the treatment choice rules.}

 We assume